One of the most important things for an entrepreneur to be successful is a business plan.

 The Executive Summary

-Here are some of the things that a business plan should do:
+Here are some things a business plan should do:

-There is no magic formula for a business plan.
+There is no magic formula for a business plan, but we’ll go over some of the key sections you should include, particularly if presenting the document to potential investors or funders.
 Usually, a traditional evaluation is sufficient for many investors and for internal use.
-In addition to the uses above, it can show evidence of a sound business opportunity, a clear path, and some financial benefit for the investor.
+However, it’s important to remember that the quality of your business plan, and the effort you put into it can show evidence of a sound business opportunity, a clear path, and some financial benefit for the investor.

-Here are some of the questions you will need to consider when drafting a business plan:
+Here are some of the questions you’ll want to consider when drafting a business plan:

 Keeping these questions and their answers in mind is essential for creating your plan.
 This will enable you to better describe your company and its goals.
-Now we can get into each section and what it should look like.
+Now, we can get into each section of the business plan and detail what should be included.

-The opportunity section will discuss the reasons for starting the company and why it can succeed.
+The opportunity section discusses the reasons for starting the company and why it can succeed.
 The primary question for this section is: how will the company generate a significant profit?
 To answer that larger question, you will need to answer most (or all) of these questions:

-If (and only if) your investor is not familiar with biotech, it may be pertinent to outline some of the broader aspects of the field.
+If (and only if) your investor is not familiar with biotech or medtech startups, it may be pertinent to outline some of the broader aspects of the field.
 This could include details on healthcare reform, FDA approvals, and more.
 But, if your investor is knowledgeable about biotechnology, that might not be necessary.

 The Intellectual Property (IP) section should summarize how the company will protect and develop their IP.
 When writing the IP section of a biotech business plan, you should consider these questions: